Removing Debris to Restore Sea Turtle Habitat in Biscayne National Park

 Who is involved?

-The Coastal Cleanup Corporation, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is leading a two-year effort to remove marine debris from sea turtle nesting beaches and surrounding seagrass beds.
-The Coastal Cleanup Corporation is also partnering with Biscayne National Park to both remove marine debris and monitor sea turtle nesting activity throughout the nesting seasons.
+The Coastal Cleanup Corporation, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, led a two-year effort to remove marine debris from sea turtle nesting beaches and surrounding seagrass beds.
+The Coastal Cleanup Corporation also partnered with Biscayne National Park to both remove marine debris and monitor sea turtle nesting activity throughout the nesting seasons.

 What is the project and why is it important?